saleheenshafiq9/IoTWhiz/README.md

 ## Motivation

 The rapid growth of IoT technology has introduced unique challenges, particularly in the development and security of IoT-centric Android applications.
-IoTWhiz aims to address these challenges by offering a comprehensive tool for analyzing and improving the quality, reliability, and security of IoT apps.
+IoTWhiz aims to ease the understanding of these challenges by offering a comprehensive tool for analyzing IoT apps with non-IoT apps.

 ## Problem Description

 IoTWhiz addresses the following challenges:
 1. Differentiating IoT apps from non-IoT apps based on code characteristics.
-2. Ensuring the efficiency and quality of code in IoT applications.
+2. Giving insights about the efficiency and quality of code in IoT applications.
-3. Identifying security vulnerabilities in IoT apps.
+3. Identifying security vulnerabilities and strategies in IoT apps.
-4. Providing insights to improve development practices.
+4. Understanding areas to improve development practices.
 5. Supporting research in IoT application characterization.

 ## Scope